-Dr. Hemming Atterbom, Head Room 168, Physical Education Complex
+Dr. Mike Griffin, Head Room 168, Physical Education Complex

-The Department of Kinesiology and Physical Education offers programs that lead to a Bachelor of Science in Education degree with a major in health and physical education, a Bachelor of Science degree with a major in sports medicine/athletic training, a Bachelor of Science in Exercise Physiology degree, and a Master of Education degree with T-5 (professional) certification in health and physical education.
+The Department of Kinesiology and Physical Education offers programs that lead to a Bachelor of Science in Education degree with a major in health and physical education, a Bachelor of Science degree with a major in sports medicine/athletic training, a Bachelor of Science in Exercise Physiology degree, and a Master of Education degree in health and physical education.